 3. Not storing water

 We have all done this.
 I mean, we have water stored, but not enough for a 1 week supply.
-I started with gathering our year supply of food, THEN planned to work on water.
-Well, thats where I stopped and wanted to take a break and never got back to it.
+I made this mistake.
+We started with gathering our year supply of food, THEN planned to work on water.
+Well, thats where we stopped, took a break and never got back to it.

 You can’t survive without water, but you can survive without food.

 Storing a 2 week to a month supply of water should have been the FIRST thing on the list.
-Then, progressed to food.
-If you are storing freeze dried items, storing extra water is a MUST.
+Then, move on to storing food.
+If you are storing freeze-dried items, storing extra water is a MUST.

 Be sure to have plenty of water for drinking, washing, cooking and cleaning.
 I understand it can be difficult to store a years supply of water (I’m speaking for myself here), so just do what you can.
-I recommend storing a 2 week to month supply for cooking, drinking, washing and cleaning.
-Then, having filters to help you filter enough water for a year.
-(So plan on about 2 gallons of water per person a day).
+Read more about how much water you need to store.
+Then, have filters to help you filter enough water for a year.
+Read more about how to store water for long term storage.

 What food storage mistakes have you made?
 Comment below.

 If you liked this post, please let us know by leaving a comment below and clicking those share buttons to tell your friends.
 As always, we appreciate you taking a minute of your time to spread the word about preparedness.